 By configuring data collection and analysis effectively, you ensure that your network monitoring dashboard receives accurate and timely data, detects anomalies, and provides meaningful insights.
 In the next section, we will explore the importance of real-time monitoring and its implementation in your network monitoring dashboard.

-Network Response Time Metrics 1200Px
+Network Monitoring Dashboard - Network Response Time Metrics 1200Px

-Section 7: Implementing Real-Time Network Monitoring
+Section 8: Implementing Real-Time Network Monitoring To Collect Data For Your Network Monitoring Dashboard

-Section 7: Implementing Real-Time Network Monitoring
+Section 8: Implementing Real-Time Network Monitoring To Collect Data For Your Network Monitoring Dashboard

 Real-time monitoring is a critical aspect of network management, allowing you to promptly detect and respond to network issues or anomalies.